New Year’s Eve Parties for Families Around the Main Line

 Grab a complimentary noisemaker and bring in the new year with a glass of sparkling apple cider and a balloon drop.
 Celebrate with mascots in the build challenge arena for a group dance party!

 Noon– 5 pm

 Celebrate the New Year with the live close-up magic of Sam Sandler and a balloon drop at 4 pm.
 The party also includes a pizza buffet, goodie bag, moonbounces, 1000 play points for the arcade, rides, and more.

 130 W. Main St., Collegeville

-Bounce U’s countdown to noon includes bouncing, noon balloon drop, a special New Year’s party favor, and a sweet treat.
+Bounce U’s countdown to noon (and later party timeslot) includes bouncing, noon balloon drop, a special New Year’s party favor, and a sweet treat.
 Pre-register online.

 3015 W. Germantown Pike, Fairview Village